UK lockdown: how does it affect your energy supply?

 Energy suppliers are trying to keep everything running as usual, which means customers with normal meters still need to submit meter readings.
 If you have a smart meter, these will continue to be submitted automatically, while non-smart meter customers will need to submit regular meter readings as usual.

 If for whatever reason, you cannot access your meter to take a reading, you need to contact your provider - they should move your meter free of charge so you have better access.
 This also applies to your top-up meter if you cannot access it.
-If your provider tries to charge you for this service, you should look to switch suppliers.
-Call Selectra on 02039 360059 to discuss your options.

 Smart meter appointments